0awe/esp01_relay_well_pump_controller/README.md

 ESP01 (ESP8266) and ESP-01S v1.0 relay board setup to control a large 7.5HP agricultural well pump.

 The relay board has been modified to use GPIO3, instead of GPIO0 (default), to prevent the relay from being trigger on startup:

 https://github.com/IOT-MCU/ESP-01S-Relay-v4.0/issues/1#issuecomment-574480241

 Futhermore, the relay board has been modified by adding a jumper between Vcc (pin 8) and CH_EN (pin 4).

-DO NOT REMOVE R2, you'll need it for the GPIO3 mod mentioned above.
+NOTE: DO NOT REMOVE R2, you'll need it for the GPIO3 mod mentioned above.

 https://www.youtube.com/watch?v=OCWvhxCiyw4